GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 ## Hostname and IP address

-There is a difference between \textit{hostname} and \textit{IP address}, honestly.
+There is a difference between *hostname* and *IP address*, honestly.
 We are referencing the hostname throughout the documentation because you need a valid hostname for the certificate and working name resolution for the client to connect to the server.

 **So please use the hostname where you are advised to do it!**